 The data on this page is for the latest version, Rx65c.
 Information on previous versions of the Rx65 maybe found on the Deltang web page.
 If your battery voltage is greater than 13V or your motor has a stall current greater than 3A, take a look at the Rx66 which can handle up to 18V and 6A.

 | wiring adds 0.5gm ~ 1gm to the bare board weight |

 Rx6x Receiver Features

-Rx65 is available as board-only for you to add wiring or with a range of pre-configured daughter boards and pre-wired leads / connectors.
-The daughter board can be used to increase the ESC current to 6A or to provide a second 3A ESC.
+Rx65 is available as board-only for you to add wiring or with a range of pre-wired leads / connectors.
 If the options below do not exactly meet your needs, please contact us to discuss your requirements.

 An enormous range of programming features are provide to enable you to customise the operation of Rx65 to suit your model.
 See Rx65 v611 Programming for full details.
 Access to programming is either via a stick type transmitter or using the PROG3 programmer.
 A selection of program setups are provided as variants (-1, -2, etc.) - view the Variants tab for details.